 - The gold vermeil version is thickly plated with yellow gold.

 - Measures about 1.2cm x 1cm x 1cm.

 - A choice of three chain lengths, 16”/40cm, 18”/45cm or 20”/50cm.

 - Posted within the UK by Special Delivery.

 - For overseas customers there is a minimum order of £100.

 The pendant hangs from a sterling silver snake chain with a lobster catch.
-The gold vermeil version will never need cleaning.
-It can be cleaned using aluminium foil, bicarbonate of soda and hot water – an alternative to harsh chemicals which will not damage the delicate surface.
+Both colourways will occasionally need cleaning.
+This can be done using aluminium foil, bicarbonate of soda and hot water – an alternative to harsh chemicals which will not damage the delicate surface.

 Free gift wrapping can be selected at the checkout.

 Postage is free.
 Your order will be posted at no extra charge by Royal Mail Special Delivery (within the UK only).
 I am happy to ship outside the UK - I will pay the postage but the buyer will be responsible for any fees, duties or taxes which may be levied for delivery.
 My aim is to post in stock items within 5 working days.
 Made to order items take 2-4 weeks.
 I will send you the tracking number for the parcel.After posting I will email you with the tracking number.
 I am currently not posting to countries in the EU due to the complexity of the new rules.